EthienDuckett/wordUnscrambler/README.txt

 mostWords.txt came from:
 https://github.com/dwyl/english-words
-on the page it is called https://github.com/dwyl/english-words/blob/master/words_alpha.txt
+on the page it is called https://github.com/dwyl/english-words/blob/master/words_alpha.txt assume the words in the mostWords.txt list of words merit a person aged appropriately 16+

 I don't care what you do with the code, I only want a follower I would appreciate if you follow me, then you can see what other cool stuff I will code in the future